zenaan/lang-list/README.md

  - <https://userstyles.org/styles/70979/github-better-sized-tabs-in-code>, or better yet, the
    similar style but configured to apply to all websites:
    <http://userstyles.org/styles/89425/all-code-has-custom-tab-size> (I suggest configure, add
-   style block, duplication the "code" block to be a "pre" block, now we're cooking) ;
+   style block, duplicate the "code" block to be a "pre" block, now we're cooking) ;
    experiencing gratitude in browser TAB indent_size :)